-Banks Mining begin infrastructure work from Expert PR, Holyrood Partnership.
+Banks Mining begin infrastructure work from Expert PR, Holyrood PR.
 Lambhill Road will see transport improvements ahead of wind farm.

 Wednesday, October 5th, 2016